WestJet: Destinations

-WestJet and WestJet Encore currently fly to 108 destinations in 25 countries throughout North and Central America, the Caribbean and Europe including 36 cities in Canada and 23 in the United States.
-WestJet's largest hubs in terms of daily departures are Toronto Pearson International Airport, the airline's main connection point in Eastern Canada and Calgary International Airport, the airline's main connection point in Western Canada.

-WestJet provides the most Canadian flights to Las Vegas and Orlando, offering non-stop routes (some of them seasonal) from nine Canadian cities to Las Vegas and eleven to Orlando.
+WestJet and WestJet Encore currently fly to more than 100 destinations in 28 countries throughout North and Central America, the Caribbean and Europe including 39 cities in Canada and 29 in the United States.
+WestJet provides the most Canadian flights to Cancún, Puerto Vallarta, Las Vegas and Orlando, offering non-stop routes (some of them seasonal) from twelve Canadian cities to Cancun and Puerto Vallarta, nine to Las Vegas and eleven to Orlando.
 Since 2008, WestJet is the largest international carrier, by volume of passengers, flying into Las Vegas.
-WestJet also serves 20 destinations in the Caribbean and seven in Mexico, some on a seasonal basis.

-In July 2015, WestJet announced flights to London Gatwick Airport operated by Boeing 767 aircraft, which had not previously been part of the airline's fleet, starting spring 2016.
+WestJet also serves 20 destinations in the Caribbean and seven in Mexico, some on a seasonal basis.In July 2015, WestJet announced flights to Gatwick Airport operated by Boeing 767 aircraft, which had not previously been part of the airline's fleet, starting spring 2016.

 In January 2018, WestJet announced its first flight to mainland Europe.
 WestJet started flying between Halifax and Paris in May 2018.
 The airline in this route is being operated with its new Boeing 737 MAX 8 aircraft.

 In October 2018, new international destinations and routes were announced.
 Starting in 2019, WestJet began direct flights from Calgary to Dublin and Paris.
-WestJet is using its new Boeing 787 Dreamliner aircraft to fly these new routes.
-In addition, the current Calgary to London Gatwick Airport route, which was formerly served by WestJet's Boeing 767 aircraft, has been replaced by new Boeing 787 Dreamliner aircraft.
+WestJet is using its new Boeing 787 aircraft to fly these new routes.
+In addition, the current Calgary to Gatwick Airport route, which was formerly served by WestJet's Boeing 767 aircraft, has been replaced by new Boeing 787 Dreamliner aircraft.
 At the end of October, WestJet also announced two new destinations.
-It began flights between Calgary and Atlanta, WestJet's expected joint-venture carrier Delta Air Lines largest hub, in March 2019.
+It began flights between Calgary and Atlanta, WestJet's expected joint-venture carrier Delta Air Lines' largest hub, in March 2019.
 WestJet is the only carrier operating a direct route between Calgary and Atlanta.
 The airline also announced flights between Toronto and Barcelona, its second destination in mainland Europe which began in May 2019.
-In June 2021, WestJet announced the opening of a new route from Calgary to Amsterdam.
+In June 2021, WestJet announced the opening of a new route from Calgary to Amsterdam followed by Seattle in November 2021, providing convenient connections for business and leisure travellers.

+In 2022, WestJet embraced a focus on offering connections to a major international hub and replaced its previous service to London Gatwick with a new route to London Heathrow Airport in March, and Rome was added to WestJet's European offerings in May.

+In 2023, WestJet strengthened its presence in the United States, and its partnership with Delta Air Lines with new routes to Detroit in May and Minneapolis and Washington Dulles in June.
+The Detroit service strengthens WestJet's presence in the U.S. Midwest, and Minneapolis gained year-round transborder connectivity with the new route, while Washington Dulles offers access to the political and business hub of the United States capital.

+Services to Tokyo, WestJet's first destination outside of North America and Europe, began in April 2023.
+Bonaire, the 'B' in ABC Islands, joined WestJet's vacation destinations in December 2023.

+In 2024, the airline announced upcoming services to Reykjavík, Iceland (Keflavík) and Seoul, South Korea both to begin in May.